 The Infectious Diseases and Immunology, F07A, study section reviews fellowship applications broadly focused on all bacteria-related topics including bacteriology, bacterial pathogenesis, and bacterial-host interactions, immune responses to the bacteria and development of anti-bacterial agents or vaccines to treat and prevent bacterial diseases

 Shared Interests and Overlaps:

-The two fellowship study sections covering infectious diseases, microbiology and immunology (F07A and F07B) are broad in scope and cover substantially equivalent areas of science, with the final assignment made by the staff at the Center for Scientific Review to ensure that each application has the appropriate expertise to review it.
+The three fellowship study sections covering infectious diseases, microbiology and immunology (F07A, F07B and F07C) are broad in scope and cover substantially equivalent areas of science, with the final assignment made by the staff at the Center for Scientific Review to ensure that each application has the appropriate expertise in bacterial (F07A), viral or fungal (F07C) or immunology and other infectious diseases (except in F07A or F07C) topics (F07B) to review it.

 There are shared interests with Cell Biology, Developmental Biology and Bioengineering (F05).
 Fellowship applications with focus on biomaterials development as delivery vectors, computational bioengineering, stem cell biology, or basic principles of cell biology may be reviewed by F05, whereas applications focusing on immunological aspects, such as innate and adaptive immune mechanisms underlying vaccine development or lymphocyte development may be reviewed here.

-Fellowship applications with a biological focus on HIV are reviewed in HIV/AIDS Biological (F17A) on an expedited review cycle.
+Fellowship applications with a biological focus on HIV/AIDS are reviewed in HIV/AIDS Biological (F17A).